Height chart

 London Eye Height Chart

 London Eye is shown here at 13,500 cm, or 442'11".
-The wheel shape makes the height read differently from a tower because the circular span carries as much visual weight as the top point.
+The chart value is the top-point height used for consistent visual comparison.

 - Height